machariamwangi/book-tracker/README.md

 # Angular HTTP Communication

-Basics on http calls in angulat
+Basics on http calls in angular

-#Requirements
+# Requirements

 Have node installed in your machine

 # To install Do the following